 Milestone emails: These emails are a great way to show your clients that you care about them and their success.
 They can include anniversary offers or new VIP services and birthday messages personalized just for this occasion.

-Triggers and Actions Opportunity: If your customer hasn’t been engaging with promotional offers, then send out a “We Miss You” email in an attempt to re-engage them.
+Actionable advice: If your customer hasn’t been engaging with promotional offers, then send out a “We Miss You” email in an attempt to re-engage them.
 You’ll want to make this messaging relevant to their interests, and automation ensures you have access to the freshest data.